 A Location Quotient provides an indication of the comparative advantage of an economy in terms of its production and employment.
-An economy has a Location
+An economy has a Location economy.

-Quotient larger or smaller than one, or a comparative advantage or disadvantage in a particular sector when the share of that sector in the specific economy is aggregate economy.

-The Cederberg Municipality (in 2018) had a relative high comparative advantage in the primary sector compared to the district (1.10), the province (5.59) and the country as whole (2.27).
-This is normal given the nature of the primary sector in the area, which is essentially resource-based agriculture.
-At the secondary level, the 2018 Location Quotient for Cederberg also shows a comparative advantage compared to the district (1.00), province (1.21) and national (1.29) - explaining the negative growth in the manufacturing sector since 2015.
+Quotient larger or smaller than one, or a comparative advantage or disadvantage in a particular sector when the share of that sector in the specific economy is greater or less than the share of the same sector in the aggregate shows a comparative advantage compared to the district (1.00), province (1.21) and national (1.29) - explaining the negative growth in the manufacturing sector since 2015.
 An assessment of the tertiary sector suggests neither a comparative advantage nor disadvantage compared to the district (0.95), although comparative disadvantages exist compared to the Western Cape (0.67) and South Africa (0.72) - 2017 had a similar scenario.